mathigon/textbooks/triangles-and-trigonometry/content.md

 This method of triangulation also is vital in building our virtual world.
 The fluid forms of the CGI characters we see in film and on TV are actually an incredibly fine mesh of triangles, in order that they can be stored and manipulated digitally.

 ![](https://plus.maths.org/issue50/features/dench/zoom.jpg)

+    // ### Comparing Angles and Sides in Triangles
+    //
+    // Theorem: If one side of a triangle is longer than another side, then the angle
+    // opposite the longer side will be larger than the angle opposite the shorter side.
+    //
+    // The SAS Inequality Theorem (Hinge Theorem): If two sides of a triangle are
+    // congruent to two sides of another triangle, but the included angle of one
+    // triangle has greater measure than the included angle of the other triangle,
+    // then the third side of the first triangle is longer than the third side of the
+    // second triangle.
+    //
+    // SSS Inequality Theorem (also called the Converse of the Hinge Theorem): If two
+    // sides of a triangle are congruent to two sides of another triangle, but the
+    // third side of the first triangle is longer than the third side of the second
+    // triangle, then the included angle of the first triangle is greater in measure
+    // than the included angle of the second triangle.

+    // ## Inscribed Similar Triangles

+    // If two objects are similar, corresponding angles are congruent and their sides
+    // are proportional in length.
+Let’s look at a right triangle, with an altitude
+    // drawn from the right angle.
+There are three right triangles in this picture,
+    // △ADB,△CDA, and △CAB.
+Both of the two smaller triangles are similar to the larger
+    // triangle because they each share an angle with △ADB.
+That means all three
+    // triangles are similar to each other.
+    //
+    // Inscribed Triangle Theorem: If an altitude is drawn from the right angle of any
+    // right triangle, then the two triangles formed are similar to the original
+    // triangle and all three triangles are similar to each other.
+    //
+    // You are probably familiar with the arithmetic mean, which divides the sum of n
+    // numbers by n.
+This is commonly used to determine the average test score for a
+    // group of students.
+The geometric mean is a different sort of average, which
+    // takes the nth root of the product of n numbers.
+In this text, we will primarily
+    // compare two numbers, so we would be taking the square root of the product of two
+    // numbers.
+This mean is commonly used with rates of increase or decrease.
+    //
+    // Geometric Mean: The geometric mean of two positive numbers a and b is the number
+    // x, such that ax=xb or x2=ab and x=ab−−√.
+    //
+    // Geometric Mean Theorem #1: In a right triangle, the altitude drawn from the
+    // right angle to the hypotenuse divides the hypotenuse into two segments.
+The
+    // length of the altitude is the geometric mean of these two segments.
+In other
+    // words, BCAC=ACDC.
+    //
+    // Geometric Mean Theorem #2: In a right triangle, the altitude drawn from the
+    // right angle to the hypotenuse divides the hypotenuse into two segments.
+The
+    // length of each leg of the right triangle is the geometric mean of the lengths
+    // of the hypotenuse and the segment of the hypotenuse that is adjacent to the leg.
+    // In other words, BCAB=ABDB and DCAD=ADDB.
+    //
+    // Both of these theorems are proved using similar triangles.